iyowasay/path_planning/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+This is [the link](https://www.youtube.com/watch?v=PO55TqNiEn4) to the video.

 ### Intro

 In this project our goal is to safely navigate around a virtual highway in the Udacity simulator, with other traffic that is driving ± 10 MPH of the 50 MPH speed limit.
 The localization of ego vehicle and sensor fusion data(only the surrounding vehicles on the same side of the road) are provided.
 Note that other cars will try to change lanes too.
-In addition, a sparse map list of waypoints around the highway is given in data/highway_map.txt.
+In addition, a sparse map list of waypoints around the highway is given in `data/highway_map.txt`.
 With these data, one should complete the project by using motion planning methods and weighted cost functions.

 ### Limitations